 When teaching math, we teach our students new skills, give them practice opportunities in class, and send them home with even more practice for homework.
 This makes me wonder….”Why don’t we do the same for writing?”
 This idea motivated me to start incorporating Weekly Paragraph Writing Homework into my classroom.
 This same system can also be used for Morning Work, Centers, Interactive Notebooks, or anytime you want to give your students some quality paragraph writing practice.
 Here is how it works…

 - A Writing Prompt – Writing prompts give students direction on where to go with their writing.
 I don’t like writing prompts that are just one or two sentences long.
-The prompts I give my students are high-interest and really get my them thinking about the topic.
+The prompts I give my students are high-interest and really get them thinking about the topic.
 A MUST!

 - Brainstorming – It’s only a paragraph, so I don’t require a huge planning sheet.
 However, I DO want my students to collect ideas on a topic before writing.